RetroReversing/retroReversing/pages/ps1/PlayStationDevelopmentSystem.md

 <img src="/public/images/ps1/Radical Entertainment Custom Development PS1 Side by Andrew Earley.jpg" />

-These photos are kindly contributed by Andrew Early who recently obtained the development kit from a contact at a recycling center [^4].
+These photos are kindly contributed by Andrew Earley who recently obtained the development kit from a contact at a recycling center [^4].

 # References
 [^1]: Next generation issue 15 from March 1996